Laravel-Bangladesh/docs/eloquent.md

 <a name="events"></a>
 ## Events

-Eloquent models fire several events, allowing you to hook into the following points in a model's lifecycle: `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`.
+Eloquent models fire several events, allowing you to hook into the following points in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`.
 Events allow you to easily execute code each time a specific model class is saved or updated in the database.

-Whenever a new model is saved for the first time, the `creating` and `created` events will fire.
+The `retrieved` event will fire when an existing model is retrieved from the database.
+When a new model is saved for the first time, the `creating` and `created` events will fire.
 If a model already existed in the database and the `save` method is called, the `updating` / `updated` events will fire.
 However, in both cases, the `saving` / `saved` events will fire.

-To get started, define an `$events` property on your Eloquent model that maps various points of the Eloquent model's lifecycle to your own [event classes](/docs/{{version}}/events):
+To get started, define a `$dispatchesEvents` property on your Eloquent model that maps various points of the Eloquent model's lifecycle to your own [event classes](/docs/{{version}}/events):

     <?php